Enhancing Long-term RAG Chatbots with Psychological Models of Memory Importance and Forgetting: User Experiment

 \subsubsection{Post-Interaction Phase}

-After each session, the participants were asked to create three question-and-answer pairs.
+After each session, the participants were asked to create three question-and-answer (QA) pairs about the conversation they had just had.
 These questions contained information that the participants wanted the chatbot to remember about them.
-Additionally, the questions were designed to be clearly judged on a binary scale (1: correct, 0: incorrect) and to ensure that the answers would remain consistent in future questions.
-An example of such a question is, 'Where is my hometown?'
+Additionally, the questions were designed to be clearly judged on a binary scale (1: correct, 0: incorrect) and to ensure that the answers would remain consistent in future interactions.
+If the participants' questions did not meet this criterion, they were asked to revise them.
+An example of a question that meets this criterion is 'What is my pet’s name?'